THE PINK SANDBOX:

 HOW DOES AN ORGANISATION EXPRESS INTEREST?

-First, an organisation should review the "Pink Sandbox Terms and Conditions."
-Signed agreement will be necessary to engage with PrivCom after an expression of interest is accepted.
+An organisation should review the "Pink Sandbox Terms and Conditions." on the form.
+A signed agreement will be necessary to engage with PrivCom after an expression of interest is accepted.